ahmed-akl/beaglebone_projects/README.md

 # beaglebone_projects
-Trial projects fro the Beaglebone Black
+Trial projects for the Beaglebone Black